With all your games, here. Cup. Mother? Ven. Yes Sir, she.

 the Artificer, as Hom.
 Iliad.
 S. in the forging of Achilles's Armor:

 and Virg. for Æneas, Ænei.
-8. He is also said to be the god of firethere may be a comma after 'fire', but
+8. He is also said to be the god of fire and

 light.
 Sometime taken for the purest beam: and by Orph. in Hym.